neuefische/web-exercises/sessions/html-and-the-web/personal-website/README.md

 In this challenge you will start creating your own personal website.

-💡 If you haven't already, create a new repository on GitHub for your personal website.

 ## Getting started with HTML

-1. Start working on the HTML markup of your personal website.
+1. Start working on the HTML markup of your personal website inside the `index.html` file.
 2. Think about the content you want to put on your website and its structure.
 You can use [excalidraw](https://excalidraw.com/) to create a draft of your personal website.
 Don't worry about the styling - we will take care of that later.
 If you need some ideas, refer to the